BNY Eliza Platform: Enhancing AI Solutions with OpenAI

 high-volume,

-low-to-medium risk with strong review loops, and
+low-to-medium risk with robust review loops, and

-painful enough that teams actually want change.
+troublesome enough that teams actually desire change.

 Common starting points we see in enterprise workflow tools include: